jbakic/Shielded/README.md

 It is safe to execute any number of concurrent transactions that are reading from or writing into the same shielded fields - each transaction will complete correctly.
-It accomplishes this by:
+This is accomplished by:
-* Ensuring that during one transaction you always read a consistent state of all shielded fields.
+* ensuring that in one transaction you read a consistent state of all shielded fields
-* Buffering writes into storage which is local for each thread.
+* buffering writes into storage which is local for each thread

 Your changes are commited and made visible to other threads only if all the shielded fields you read or wrote into have not changed since you